Jump to:

 Emerging/unique interventions

 As survival after SCT has improved, cardiovascular disease and associated risk factors have gained importance.
-Cardiac rehabilitation and structured exercise programs are an emerging intervention for SCT survivors to optimize long-term outcomes.18
+Cardiac rehabilitation and structured exercise programs are an emerging intervention for SCT survivors to optimize long-term outcomes.20

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Patients with hematologic malignancies may struggle with late effects, post-treatment complications, and post-traumatic stress symptoms that can significantly diminish their quality of life.19 A growing body of evidence is demonstrating that rehabilitation services are a recognized and important component of oncology care and that improving guideline concordant rehabilitative care could have a substantial impact on function and quality of life among cancer survivors.20
+Patients with hematologic malignancies may struggle with late effects, post-treatment complications, and post-traumatic stress symptoms that can significantly diminish their quality of life.
+A growing body of evidence is demonstrating that rehabilitation services are a recognized and important component of oncology care and that improving guideline concordant rehabilitative care could have a substantial impact on function and quality of life among cancer survivors.21

 More recently, chimeric antigen receptor (CAR) T-cell therapy is available for certain hematologic malignancies.
-CAR-T cell therapy can lead to significant functional impairments that also requires rehabilitation.
-As more patients receive CAR T-cell therapy to treat malignancies, the rehabilitation community will need further education and training on interventions to address emerging physical impairments.21 (Firestein H, Journal of Acute Care Physical Therapy, 2022).
+CAR-T cell therapy can lead to significant functional impairments that also require rehabilitation.
+As more patients receive CAR T-cell therapy to treat malignancies, the rehabilitation community will need further education and training on interventions to address emerging impairments, such as parkinsonism.22

 Gaps in the Evidence-Based Knowledge

 Prehabilitation prior to SCT has received increasing attention over the last decade.
-While rehabilitation interventions delivered after SCT to remediate deconditioning and dysfunction have been better studied, an emerging body of research is examining prehabilitation prior to SCT or in combination with post-transplant interventions.
-These interventions generally include low-to-moderate aerobic exercise, resistance training, and nutritional interventions.
-The available evidence thus far suggests that prehabilitation in this setting is feasible and may offer favorable improvements in fitness and quality of life.22 However, more research is needed.
+While rehabilitation interventions delivered after SCT to remediate deconditioning and dysfunction have been better studied, an emerging body of research is examining prehabilitation alone or in combination with post-transplant interventions.
+These include low-to-moderate intensity aerobic exercise, resistance training, and nutritional interventions.
+The available evidence thus far suggests that prehabilitation is feasible and may offer favorable improvements in fitness and quality of life.23 However, more research is needed.

 References